11 Fun Facts About Fiji

 4. Gifting a tooth is a symbol of love

-A surprising traditional practice is proposing your lover and their family with a tooth of the sperm whale.
+A surprising traditional practice is proposing to your lover and their family with the tooth of a sperm whale.
 We generally propose with diamonds and the more the merrier.
 Here in Fiji, they practice the same with teeth.
 The more you present to the family the happier you make them.

 5. Firewalking started in Fiji